Back to school: frequently asked questions

 - What is the best food to pack in a school lunch box?

+If your child needs medication during school time you should complete a written request.
 Students must not carry medication unless there is a written agreement between the school and the student's parents.

 More information on health conditions and administering prescribed medication at school is available on our website.